max10rogerio/react-ui-boilerplate/README.md

 - Basic configurations for start project with react, redux, material-ui and typescript
 - Light theme and dark theme
 - Check update from service work
+- Most settings are within `package.json`, only unsupported packages do not have configuration files like: `doczrc.js`
+- Call `history` from anywhere
+- Display a `snackbar` from anywhere

 ## **Author**